jci-metasys/enuf/README.md

     The search command is invoked like this:

-        enul search setArgument [memberArgument]
+        enul search setArgument [memberArgument...]

     where the setArgument can be a camel case set name or a numeric id.
 The memberArgument is optional.
-It can be either a camel case member name or a numeric id.
-If memberArgument is missing the entire set is returned, else just the set identifying information along with the specific member is returned.
+It can be one or more camel case member names or numeric ids.
+If memberArgument is missing the entire set is returned, else just the set identifying information along with the specific members is returned.

   SEARCH

     The SEARCH command is invoked like this:

-        enul SEARCH SET_ARGUMENT [MEMBER_ARGUMENT]
+        enul SEARCH SET_ARGUMENT [MEMBER_ARGUMENT...]

     where the SET_ARGUMENT can be an upper case set name or a numeric id.
 The MEMBER_ARGUMENT is optional.
-It can be either an upper case member name or a numeric id.
-If MEMBER_ARGUMENT is missing the entire set is returned, else just the set identifying information along with the specific member is returned.
+It can be one or more upper case member names or numeric ids.
+If MEMBER_ARGUMENT is missing the entire set is returned, else just the set identifying information along with the specific members is returned.
 ```

 ### Examples